 - Place the American flag and other flags symmetrically on the opposite side of the sanctuary and on the same level as the Christian flag.

 - If desired, it is also proper to place the Christian and national flags side-by-side wherever stationed in the church, thus symbolizing both the spiritual and patriotic loyalties of the congregation.

 - When the flags are placed side-by-side, the Christian flag is always stationed on the right of all other flags.

 - The Christian flag never dips to any other flag.
-It may properly dip to the altar Cross.
+It should dip to the Cross.